City council meetings, miliatry training, & MOre

 option is very popular as it enables a solo operator to control robotic

 cameras.
-There is no more cost-effective way to create with confidence.
+There is no more cost-effective way to create dynamic live video.

 A Case Study